ealipio/golang-course/README.md

-## Material form my golang course
+## golang from scartch
+This repo contains utilities to work with files, json, and aws s3

+### Requirements:
+* go 1.11.5

-feel free tocontribute to this repo
+Feel free to contribute to this repo